OliverCulleyDeLange/location-alarm/QA.md

     - [ ] Alert is shown with option to 'Stop Alarm'
     - [ ] Persistent notification becomes bright color and gives option to stop alarm
     - [ ] Tap stop alarm in alert UI - Alarm stops, persistent notification is dismissed
-    - [ ] Tap stop alarm in persistent notification - App opens, alarm stops, persistent notification is dismissed
+  - [ ] Tap stop alarm in persistent notification - App opens (ios only), alarm stops, persistent notification is dismissed

 #### App in Background